luminarily/bookofmormon/_drafts/2020-04-29-great-and-spacious-building.md

 In short, Lehi, a prophet, saw a tree with precious fruit in a dream.
 This tree was the love of God and he saw people trying to obtain the fruit of the tree.

-Do read [1st Nephi Chapter 8](https://www.churchofjesuschrist.org/study/scriptures/bofm/1-ne/8?lang=eng) for the full vision.
+See [1st Nephi Chapter 8](https://www.churchofjesuschrist.org/study/scriptures/bofm/1-ne/8?lang=eng) for the full vision.

 > 26 And I also cast my eyes round about, and beheld, on the other side of the river of water, a great and spacious building; and it stood as it were in the air, high above the earth.
 >